Key Data for the Week

 Key economic data released this week:

-The Australian futures market points to a 0.4% rise today, being driven by stronger international markets.
+The Australian futures market points to a 0.84% rise today, driven by stronger US markets.

 Should you wish to discuss this or any other investment related matter, please contact your Investment Services Team on (02) 4928 8500.